-In order to point out the time of resurrection from his burial, the Bible uses four phrases.
-Since the word of God has no contradictions in its doctrines, the four phrases must denote one thing.
-What is that thing?
+The Bible uses four phrases to explain the time of his burial to resurrection.
+Since the word of God has no contradictions in its doctrines, the four phrases must denote only one thing.
+What is it?
+Let us see.
 The four phrases are: three days and three nights, the third day, in three days, and after three days.
 Even though they appear to be different, they all say the same thing.
 In common use; one day is a package of a day and a night.
 Let us see the four phrases.
 First one is: three days and three nights- it is as is.
 The second phrase is: the third day- The very end of the third day will give three days and three nights.
 So, it is the same as the first.
 The third phrase is: in three days- Here also if we give the full third day, it will give three days and three nights.
 The fourth phrase is: after three days- Here, if we are cautious not to go into the fourth day but give the full third day, it means the phrase three days and three nights.
-The word of God requires from us the understanding of the wholesome word to teach the word.
+The word of God requires from us the understanding of the wholesome word to study or teach the word of God.
 If we look into the wholesome word in this context, the phrase means three days and three nights.

 The scripture Reference follows:

-The third day: Matt 16:21 From that time forth began Jesus to shew unto his disciples, how that he must go unto Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again the third day.
+The third day: "Matthew 16:21 From that time forth began Jesus to shew unto his disciples, how that he must go unto Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again the third day."

 Jesus Christ, being the Passover Lamb, was crucified on the Passover day at 9:00 am.
 The land was covered with darkness from 12:00 am to 3:00 pm.
 Jesus Christ died at 3:00 pm.
 "Mark 15:25 And it was the third hour, and they crucified him.
 33 And when the sixth hour was come, there was darkness over the whole land until the ninth hour.
 34 And at the ninth hour Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast thou forsaken me? … 37 And Jesus cried with a loud voice, and gave up the ghost."